nodana/nodana-cli/README.md

-# nodana-cli
+# Nodana CLI

 This is the official CLI tool for [Nodana](https://nodana.io).
-With this package you can create instances of [phoenixd](https://phoenix.acinq.co/server) on Nodana infrastructure.
+With this package you can create [phoenixd](https://phoenix.acinq.co/server) Lightning nodes hosted on Nodana infrastructure.
 No personal details or credit cards required.
 Sats / min pricing.

 To get started, install the package globally;